2023-environmental-bioinformatics/hw-assignment-5/README.md

 mamba install -c conda-forge numpy=1.23.1
 ```

 Due to the size of the GTDB-tk, you will be reaching the memomy limitations of the compute nodes.
-To address this issue, eeduce pplacer threads to 2 (check the help menu to figure out how).
-Upload the summary tables on your `tables` directory and the `gtdb.qsub` script on the `script` folder.
+To address this issue, reduce pplacer threads to 2 (check the help menu to figure out how).
+Combine the summary tables (if more that one) and upload onto your `tables` directory.
+Similarly upload the `gtdb.qsub` script on the `script` folder.

 > How many of the bins belong to Archaea and how many to Bacteria?
 Which phylum is the most abundant?